christopherchoe/productivity_app/README.md

 ## How to Use

-For now this application was tested and run using an Android emulator and is not available anywhere but here.
+For now this application was tested and run using an Android emulator.

 ## Author